k-leonard/k-leonard.github.io/watchlist/plan.md

     *  shift main content slightly right when drawer opens (like Notion)
 - [ ] maybe do implement a recommender system on the home page but like WAY later down the line

-- [ ] add in all of my current shows
+- [ ] add in all of my current shows BUT BEFORE DOING THAT WIPE EVERYTHING CLEAN SO WE START WITH ID OF 1